abhiimali/contact-api/README.md

 - Create a .env file based on the .env.example file and fill in your own environment variables, such as the database URL & PORT Number
 - Start the server using `npm start`
 - The API should now be running at http://localhost:5002 [ Default Port in case you not specified one ]

+### some potential impacts of a contact manager API:

+- **Improved Efficiency:** By providing a centralized API to manage contact information, businesses can reduce the time and resources required to manage contacts, leading to increased efficiency.

+- **Increased Integration:** A contact manager API can be integrated with other applications and platforms, allowing for seamless data exchange and increased collaboration.

+- **Enhanced Data Security:**  A contact manager API can provide robust security features, such as encryption, access control, and auditing, to protect sensitive customer information.